How to Leverage Social Media for Labor Day Sales

 Summer is coming to a close and many shops are already planning for the holiday season.
 But before getting lost in all that tinsel, there’s one more big sales opportunity this summer—Labor Day weekend!

-Labor Day holiday weekend and sales go together like peanut butter and jelly… or at least in the consumer’s mind they do.
-Use social media marketing tools to promote any sales that you have going on, with images, photos and/or videos.
-Pull together quality content to help promote the sale and any specific items that should be featured.
-Social media is all about imagery, sharing, and engagement, which is why sharing lots of content in this space will help drive sales.
+Labor Day holiday weekend and sales are synonymous in consumers’ minds.
+Use social media marketing tools to promote any sales you have going on with images, photos and/or videos.
+Pull together quality content to help promote the sales and the specific items you’re featuring.
+Social media is all about imagery, sharing and engagement, which is why sharing lots of content in this space will help drive sales.

-Some great sale types include deals of the day, coupons, doorbusters, and enter to wins.
-When posting these offers on social media, one thing to remember is to ENGAGE your audience.
+Some great types of sales include deals of the day, coupons, doorbusters and enter to wins.
+When posting these offers on social media, make sure to ENGAGE your audience.